 \subsection{Details on RL Training}

-We implement reinforcement learning training using the EasyR1 framework \citep{zheng2025easyr1}, building upon Qwen2.5-VL-3B and Qwen2.5-VL-7B as base models without any prior supervised fine-tuning.
+We implement reinforcement learning training using the EasyR1 framework \cite{zheng2025easyr1}, building upon Qwen2.5-VL-3B, Qwen2.5-VL-7B, and Qwen3-VL-30B as base models without any prior supervised fine-tuning.
 This direct application of RL to the base models enables us to isolate the effects of reward-driven learning from potential confounding factors introduced by intermediate training stages.
 Additionally, performing an SFT stage prior to RL would require generating ground-truth reasoning traces, which is limited by API budget.
 Moreover, explicit reasoning supervision is not strictly necessary—our multi-objective dense spatial rewards encourage the model to acquire structured reasoning and self-reflection abilities directly during RL training.

-The training employs Group Relative Policy Optimization (GRPO) \citep{Shao2024DeepSeekMathPT} as the advantage estimation method, configured with a rollout size of 8 samples per query at a sampling temperature of 1.0.
+The training employs Group Relative Policy Optimization (GRPO) \cite{Shao2024DeepSeekMathPT} as the advantage estimation method, configured with a rollout size of 8 samples per query at a sampling temperature of 1.0.
 This configuration balances exploration diversity with computational efficiency, allowing the model to discover multiple reasoning strategies while maintaining stable convergence.
 The training process utilizes a rollout batch size of 512 and a global batch size of 128, processing data through 75 training steps (approximately 5 training episodes) to achieve convergence.
 The entire training pipeline runs on 4 $\times$ NVIDIA H100 80GB GPUs, requiring approximately $\sim{13}$ hours for the 3B model and $\sim{15}$ hours for the 7B variant.